bodymoto/bodymoto/README.md

 You may view my public repositories (below) to get a feel for my progression as a developer.

-But my largest project to-date is housed within a private repo (visit www.bodyboon.com)
+My largest project to-date is housed within a private repo (visit www.bodyboon.com)

 Cheers,